CreadDiscans/ServiceDesigner/TUTORIAL.md

 **Asset** tab support Asset Variables.

 ### 1. _Create_
-> * Set name for the asset image and click the _Create button_.
+> * Set name for the asset variable and click the _Create button_.
 > * If you don't set name, nothing will happen.
-So please be aware that you have to set name first.
+So please be aware that you have to set it's name first.

 ### 2. _Delete_
-> * If you want to delete asset image file, just select one and click the _Delete button_.
+> * If you want to delete variable, just select one from the list and click the _Delete button_.

 ### 3. _Cancel_
-> * After done with working costumed color, click the _Cancel button_.
+> * After checking with preivew of asset variable, click the _Cancel button_.
-> * Then you can create or update other color again.
+> * Then you can create or check other variables again.

 ### 4. _Usage_
-> * You can use asset image by calling it as property's value : _Asset.XXX_.
+> * You can use asset variable by calling it as property's value : _Asset.XXX_.
 > ```
 > Asset.XXX
 > ```